Rutatu/cds-language_Assignment5/README.md

 - the comparison of characters is very basic and shallow.
 It could have been more informative if chosen different, more advanced methods

 Overall, the models perform not too badly.
 Every character has 1-2 broad topics which are more general and a lot of specific ones, which reflect the characters´ personalities very well.
 However, it is not always easy to prescribe them to a specific topic category.
-If invested more time in data cleaning and more thoughtful metrics choice, it could perform pretty well.
+If invested more time in data cleaning and more thoughtful metrics choice, it has a potential to perform pretty well.

 ## Instructions to run the code